MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

         c.encode_type_subset('phone', syllabics, 'syllabic')

+The database now contains the information that each phone type above ("ER0", etc.) is a member of a subset called "syllabics".
+Thus, each phone token, which belongs to one of these phone types, is also a syllabic.

 Once the syllabic segments have been marked as such in the phone inventory, the next step is to actually create the syllable annotations as follows:

 .. code-block:: python